vigneshavm/Interview-questions/JS Q.md

 #### **Microtask Queue**

- The **microtask queue** is a queue where JavaScript places promises and `async/await` operations.
-It is processed after the current execution context and before any rendering tasks or `setTimeout` calls.
+- The **microtask queue** is a queue where JavaScript places promises and `async/await` operations.
+- It is processed **after the current execution context and before any rendering tasks** or `setTimeout` calls.

-- Microtasks are given higher priority than tasks in the event loop, which ensures that promises are always resolved as soon as possible.
+- Microtasks are given **higher priority than tasks in the event loop**,
+- which ensures that promises are always resolved as soon as possible.

 **Example**:
 ```javascript